Extended Goldman symplectic structure in Fock-Goncharov coordinates: The Form

 {\bf Contributions of the ``face'' vertices $p_f\in V(\Sigma)$.} For each $f\in F(T)$ we have a contribution $\omega_f$ as in \eqref{omegaf} in terms of the variables ${\bf x} = {\bf x}_f$, given by Prop. \ref{propomegaf}.

 {\bf Contribution of the cherries.} For each cherry attached to the vertex $v\in V(T)$ the local monodromy $M_v^0$ as well as the diagonalizing matrix $C_v$ are lower--triangular.
-The contribution of the point $q_v$ to the form $\Omega(\Sigma_{FG})$ can be computed to give (since $C_v$ is triangular)
+The contribution to the form $\Omega(\Sigma_{FG})$ of the point $q_v$ (where the stem meets the cherry attached to the vertex $v$, see Fig. \ref{figtrian}) can be computed to give (since $C_v$ is triangular)

 where we have used that $\tr(\a_j {\mathrm h}_k) = n \delta_{jk}$ \eqref{rootprods}. \QED